Aliona83/project_j/README.md

   ![Toasts](/readmeImages/bag.png)

    * Almost all actions provide feedback to the user via the bootstrap toasts written to provide user feedback.
-   * Users shopping can view the current items within the bag and total cost.
-The discount is visible and the user is told how much they need to spend to get discount.
+   * Users shopping can view the current items within the bag and the total cost.
+The discount is visible and the user is told how much they need to spend to get a discount.
   2.
   ![Shopping bag](/readmeImages/shoppingBag.png)
    * The shopping bag page is fully responsive, showing users a picture of the item, name, price per unit, and total price.